shhider/advent-of-code/README.md

 👋 Hi, there~

-My colleagues launched this AdventOfCode challenge.
-And I choose to code in Rust, because I started learning Rust these days~
+One of my colleagues found this interesting event, and launched this challenge in the team.
+And I choose to complete in Rust, because I started learning Rust these days~